cert-manager/website/content/en/docs/installation/kubernetes.md

 guides](../../configuration/).

-> Note: From cert-manager v0.11.0 onwards, the minimum supported version of
+> Note: From cert-manager v0.11.0 onward, the minimum supported version of
 > Kubernetes is v1.11.0.
 Users still running Kubernetes v1.10 or below should
 > upgrade to a supported version before installing cert-manager.

 > **Warning**: You should not install multiple instances of cert-manager on a single
 > cluster.
-This will lead to undefined behaviour and you may be banned from
+This will lead to undefined behavior and you may be banned from
 > providers such as Let's Encrypt.

 ## Installing with regular manifests